 Helps them to be aware of issues related to the design, performance and legality.

-Typically, in a Design Review, a ‘walk through’ might be done to check if all the required elements/subsystems are designed correctly to form a coherent and integrated system.
-In this stage, issues such as flexibility, expandability, security etc. might be clarified.
-This is also a base for a more detailed lower-level Design, upon which further subsequent orders maight be placed.
+Typically, in a design review, a ‘walk through’ might be done to check if all the required elements/subsystems are designed correctly to form a coherent and integrated system.
+In this stage, issues such as flexibility, expandability, security, etc., might be clarified.
+This is also a base for a more detailed lower-level Design, upon which further subsequent orders might be placed.

 Test readiness

-The Customer should make sure documentations by Supplier are ready before Design Review, which can include:
+The Customer should make sure documentation by the Supplier is ready before design review, which can include:

 A high-level design document (e.g. system architecture diagram, overall system configuration, technical datasheet) ;